bentole/dhcpProxy/README.md

 # ip address of the listener interface
 INT_IP = '10.x.x.x'
 # mac address of the listener interface
-INT_MAC = '00:01:02:03:04:05'
-# mac address of the default gateway OR dhcp server if on same subnet..
-GW_MAC = 'aa:aa:bb:bb:cc:dd'
-# ip address of the dhcp server
 DHCP_SRV = '10.x.x.x'
 # ip address of the relay agent. this dependency stupidity will be removed soon..
 RELAY_AGENT = '10.x.x.x'